Chukwufumnaya/Quiz-App/README.md

 ---

+## Live Demo

+You can see a live demo of this app here https://chukwufumnaya.github.io/Quiz-App/

+---

 ## Features

 * **API-Powered Questions:** Dynamically retrieves a wide array of quiz questions from the [Open Trivia Database (OpenTDB) API](https://opentdb.com/api_config.php)